 #5 – Fairmont Hot Springs

-(Hot Springs pool access is only available to overnight guests, due to COVID.)
+(Hot Springs pool access is to the public is available; due to COVID-19 you will need to book ahead.)

 Like having your soaking temps “just so”?
 With three pools, each held at a different temperature (39ºC, 32ºC, and 30ºC), it’s a safe bet that Fairmont Hot Springs has your comfort level covered.